Skip to Content

 Mediation is a process where a neutral third-party individual, called a mediator, works with a couple to help them resolve the issues present in their divorce proceedings.
 The goal of this process is to negotiate a win-win divorce settlement by empowering the couple to create their own agreement based on their family’s unique needs.
 Mediation is a more cost-effective and private way to settle family law issues that a couple is having a difficult time resolving on their own.

-The Benefits of Mediation
+Key Benefits of Mediation for Couples

 Mediation is confidential and non-binding with mediators focusing on facilitating information and guiding individuals towards a settlement.
-While mediation is not appropriate for all cases, especially if a history of domestic abuse is present, it offers another alternative to litigated divorce that has many positive benefits.
+While mediation is not appropriate for all situations, especially if a history of domestic abuse is present, it offers another alternative to litigated divorce that has many positive benefits.

 Mediation has various benefits, including the following: